ewosborne/sbee-cheat/README.md

 There's also `make all` and `make clean`.

-I tried building it for WASM and I could get a binary out but couldn't figure out how to run it in the browser,  The build variables are `GOOS=js GOARCH=wasm`.
+I tried building it for WASM and I could get a binary out but couldn't figure out how to run it in the browser.
+The build variables are `GOOS=js GOARCH=wasm`.